-Everyone has a prized collection that he/she for some reason cherishes like no other thing they possess.
-It can be a $1 million trophy or even a handful of sand from their homeland… sometimes, it is just Faith that people have of what is utmost value to them, letting go of all worldly possessions
+Everyone has a prized collection that he for some reason cherishes like no other thing they possess.
+It can be a lifetime achievement trophy or a handful of sand from their homeland.
+At times it is just Faith that people have of what is utmost value to them and nothing of worldly possessions.

-It may sound materialistic and obsessive at first, but it actually is never the price that determines the value of the object in the possession.
-Two things add value – it’s rarity and the emotions related with it.
-The rare and/or the more emotionally attached the person is to this object, the more valuable it is to him/her.
-Rarity brings about a general value that his/her peers and fellow enthusiasts can appreciate – Emotions is strictly personal for the owner.
+Fact of matter is, it’s actually never the price that determines the value of the object in the possession.
+Two things add value – it’s rarity and the sentiments attached to it.
+The rare and/or the more emotionally attached the person is, the more valuable it is.
+Rarity brings about a general value that his peers and fellow enthusiasts can appreciate.
+Sentiments is strictly personal for the owner.

-I too have in my possession such an object, and it is both – very rare and emotional.
-Its my Minolta Mirror magazine collection dating from 1976 ~ 1993 in mint condition.
-I have all the editions that Minolta printed except for the 1975 & 1977.
-(If there’s anyone out there who has these two, please let me know)
+I too have in my possession such an object, and it is both – rare and has personal emotions attached to it.
+It’s my Minolta Mirror magazine collection dating from 1976 ~ 1993 in mint condition.
+I have all the editions that Minolta printed except for the 1975.
+(If there’s anyone out there who has it, please let me know)

 Looking at the photographs in these magazines that were all done on film, it gives a sense and a measure as to how much crappy shots are being taken with the advent of digital.
 I started with film back in ’88 and I still remember thinking twice, thrice… sometimes four times before pressing that shutter.
 When not shooting, I just held the camera to my eye and tried to see things through the viewfinder.
 It was like training my eye to see how the camera would see.
 To pre-visualize a scene and see how it might look if I actually shot it.